hhl/hhl/sddm-themes-hhl/README.md

  The themes for siduction have other release names!

-- mammoth has just another background i play with!
+- mammoth has just another background and i play more with the technik, so it is better to use deepspace, you can change the background by your own!

- (I am planing to create, a grub2 theme and a kf5/kde-splash screen with that mammoth thing. (okay i am working on, but it need time to grow))
+- Take a look to the sources!

+---

+What is needed:
+- sddm
+- QtQuick 2.0 (normaly it should be automagicly installed together with sddm)
+- QtGraphicalEffects 1.0 (qml-module-qtgraphicaleffects)

+How to install?

+Just copy the theme folder too /usr/share/sddm/themes/

 _I try to keep them up to date, but i cant give any guarantee that it will be just in time!_